rerun-modules/rundeck-acls/README.md

 ## Examples

+### System level ACLs
-There are no ACLs for this project yet:
+There are no ACLs for this instance yet:

 	$ rerun  rundeck-acls:list

-Add a new ACL policy to the project:
+Add a new ACL policy:

 	$ rerun  rundeck-acls:create --file anyone-allow-resource.aclpolicy

 Run the listing again.
 The 'anyone-allow-resource.aclpolicy' policy is shown.

-	$ rerun  rundeck-acls:list --project foo
+	$ rerun  rundeck-acls:list
 	anyone-allow-resource.aclpolicy

 Get the ACL policy file